Thrombosis of the hepatic artery. Hepatic vein thrombosis

 1. Anticoagulants (heparin, pelentan).
 They prevent the formation of blood clots and promote recanalization (restoration of patency) of the vessel.

 2. Thrombolytics (streptokinase, urokinase).
-The indication is portal vein thrombosis, the treatment of which, in fact, is to eliminate the thrombus blocking the lumen.
+The indication is portal vein thrombosis, the treatment of which essentially consists of eliminating the thrombus blocking the lumen.

-3. Surgical treatment (transhepatic angioplasty, thrombolysis with intrahepatic portosystemic shunting).
+3. Surgical treatment (transhepatic angioplasty, thrombolysis with intrahepatic portosystemic shunt).

 4. Treatment of complications - bleeding from the veins of the esophagus, intestinal ischemia.
-It is carried out in an operative way.
+It is carried out operationally.

-Currently under development effective method thrombosis prevention.
-As such a means, the method is proposed non-selective beta blockers(obzidan, timolol).
+Currently under development effective method prevention of thrombosis.
+As such a means, a technique has been proposed non-selective beta blockers(obzidan, timolol).

 Forecast

-The prognosis of portal vein thrombosis largely depends on the degree of disorders that have occurred in the body.
-An acute episode with failure of thrombolysis requires surgical treatment that in itself is a risk.
-Chronic thrombosis manifests itself in the form of complications when the process has gone far enough in its development, and its treatment begins with emergency care.
-The prognosis in these cases is doubtful or unfavorable.
-Probability successful treatment raises timely diagnosis thrombosis on early stages when compensation mechanisms are able to delay the onset of irreversible changes.
+The prognosis of portal vein thrombosis largely depends on the degree of disturbances that have occurred in the body.
+An acute episode when thrombolysis fails requires surgical treatment, which in itself is a risk.
+Chronic thrombosis manifests itself in the form of complications when the process has gone far enough in its development, and its treatment begins with the provision of emergency care.
+The prognosis in these cases is questionable or unfavorable.
+Probability successful treatment increases timely diagnosis thrombosis on early stages when compensation mechanisms are able to delay the onset of irreversible changes.

 The portal vein is a very important vessel responsible for the functioning of the digestive organs.
-The formation of a thrombus in it disrupts blood flow, causes the development serious pathologies therefore, liver thrombosis is one of the most dangerous diseases which poses a threat to human life.
-The occlusion of the vessel is accompanied by characteristic symptoms and requires immediate treatment.
+The formation of a blood clot in it disrupts blood flow, causing the development serious pathologies, therefore liver thrombosis is one of the most dangerous diseases which poses a threat to human life.
+Blockage of the vessel is accompanied by characteristic symptoms and requires immediate treatment.

 Features of the pathology

-With the help of the portal (portal) vein, blood flows to the liver from other organs of the abdominal cavity.
+With the help of the portal vein, blood flows to the liver from other abdominal organs.
 It is a blood vessel only 5–7 cm long and up to 2 cm in diameter.
-The portal vein has many branched vessels in the liver and is responsible for blood detoxification, as well as for the work digestive system generally.
-None of the pathologies of this vessel passes without a trace and causes serious consequences.
+The portal vein has many branched vessels in the liver and is responsible for the detoxification of the blood, as well as for the work digestive system generally.
+None of the pathologies of this vessel goes unnoticed and causes serious consequences.

-Thrombosis is manifested in the presence of blood clots that prevent its movement towards the liver, while increasing pressure in the vessels, expanding their cavity.
-Blockage of the vessel can form anywhere in the liver along the entire length of the portal vein.
+Thrombosis manifests itself in the presence of blood clots that prevent its movement towards the liver, while the pressure in the vessels increases and their cavity expands.
+A blockage of the vessel can form anywhere in the liver along the entire length of the portal vein.

 • Truncular.
 Formed in the venous trunk.

-• Root.
-Initially occurs in the vessels of the stomach or spleen, and eventually spreads to the portal vein.
+• Koreshkovy.
+Initially it occurs in the vessels of the stomach or spleen, and over time it spreads to the portal vein.

 • Terminal.
-Its development takes place inside the liver.
+Its development occurs inside the liver.

 • First.
-No more than half of the venous cavity is blocked, symptoms are practically absent.
+No more than half of the venous cavity is blocked, there are practically no symptoms.

 • Second.
-The first signs of the disease appear, 60% of the lumen is thrombosed, the blood flow is slightly disturbed.
+The first signs of the disease appear, 60% of the lumen is thrombosed, the blood flow is slightly impaired.

 • Third.
-Many veins of the abdominal cavity are affected, the blood flow is significantly slowed down.
+Many veins of the abdominal cavity are affected, blood flow is significantly slowed down.

 • Fourth.
 Separation or destruction of a blood clot.

-In the veins, the blood flow velocity is not as strong as in the arteries, so blood clots do not break off in this case as often.
-However, if this happens, then the clot can break into several parts and provoke simultaneous blockage of several vessels.
+The blood flow in the veins is not as strong as in the arteries, so blood clots do not break off as often in this case.
+However, if this happens, the clot may break into several parts and cause simultaneous blockage of several vessels.

-If left untreated, the disease can lead to a number of serious complications.
-Among them: bleeding, liver coma, varicose veins of the esophagus, peritonitis, intestinal infarction.
+If left untreated, the disease can cause a number of serious complications.
+Among them: bleeding, liver coma, esophageal varicose veins, peritonitis, intestinal infarction.

-All of these pathologies can lead to lethal outcome if you don't start immediately surgical operation or drug therapy.
+All these pathologies can lead to fatal outcome, if you don’t start urgently surgery or drug therapy.

 Signs of thrombosis

-By the nature of the manifestation, the disease can be acute and chronic.
+Depending on the nature of its manifestation, the disease can be acute or chronic.
 In the first form of thrombosis, the following manifestations are observed:

 sharp pain in the abdomen;